 The William and Mary Department of Military Science, established in 1947, is the cornerstone of Army officer training that develops students, known as Cadets, into becoming the Army’s future officers.
 The program, known as Reserve Officer Training Corps (ROTC), consists of Military Science Courses (MLSC 100 and 400-level courses), Military Science Lab, physical training and field training.
 Both undergraduate and graduate students may participate.

 Military Science classes aim to develop students minds intellectually, to teach Cadets about the contemporary operating environment, and to prepare them mentally to lead troops in a multitude of missions and operations.
 As such, academics are the core of officer training.
 The first two years of ROTC (MLSC 100 and 200) focus on principles of officership, and they are free of obligation or commitment (non-contracted students).
-The last two years of ROTC (MLSC 300-400), prepares Cadets to known as the Leadership Development and Assessment Course (LDAC) advanced course, consist of rigorous training in tactical, operational, and strategic military leadership.
+The last two years of ROTC (MLSC 300-400), prepares Cadets to commission as officers in the United States Army.

 Physical training (PT) is the foundation of training officers to be physically, mentally, and emotionally fit.
 PT is usually comprised of a workout including pushups, sit-ups, running, team and individual competition, and other physically related events.